mmazzarolo/serverino/README.md

 ### Briefly:

-- modification and redistribution allowed for both private and **commercial use**
+- modification and redistribution are allowed for both private and **commercial use**
 - you must **grant patent right to the owner and to all the contributors**
 - you must **keep it open source** and distribute under the **same license**
 - changes must be documented